-Golf: Kartik Sharma cards a round of 5-under to be tied-11 at Asia-Pacific Championship
+Golf: Aditi, Tvesa and Diksha make cut in Spain; Shubhankar hits flawless 67 at Dunhill Links C’ship

 He added, “I was apprehensive when I started because of discomfort due to a recent surgery.
 Once I settled in with another good start, two birdies in first three holes, things were fine.
 Unlike other days I also finished well with three birdies in last four.”

 Thirteen players, including Sharma, are within four shots of the lead to set up an exciting final day.
 When Yonezawa and Windred, playing together arrived at the 18th, which had yielded many birdies, Yonezawa was at nine-under and Windred was seven-under.
 A gritty Windred handled it superbly and birdied, while Yonezawa missed a par putt and dropped a shot for a two-shot swing.

 “That final birdie was big.
 Getting it after losing so many following the eighth where I had a snap hook felt real good,” said Windred.
 “It is always tough to follow up a 63 like I had on first day, but I am happy with the way I have held up.
 The last birdie was a big positive I will take away.”